Extreme Temperature Custom Cable Materials

 When choosing conductor insulation and cable jacket materials for extreme temperature environments, fluoropolymers offer many benefits for both extreme heat and frigid cold.
 Keep durometer or shore hardness in mind when selecting your conductor insulation and cable jacketing material.

 While fluoropolymers perform well in cold temperatures, they become more rigid.
-A lower durometer material will offer more flexibility but will be more prone to cracking.
+A lower durometer material offers more flexibility, but is more prone to cracking.

 - The first melt processable fluoropolymer to be released